ratatui/ratatui-website/src/concepts/the-elm-architecture.md

     },
     _ => {},
   }
-  Message::None // Default return value if no specific message is to be returned }
+  None // Default return value if no specific message is to be returned }
 ```